Bob Ferguson (politician): 2024 Washington gubernatorial campaign

 Ferguson announced his candidacy for governor in September 2023.
 His management of more than $1 million in surplus campaign contributions drew scrutiny and criticism.
 In May 2024, State Senator Mark Mullet filed an ethics complaint against Ferguson claiming that Ferguson used his office to influence a decision on candidate ballot ordering in the secretary of state's office.

 Ferguson made abortion central to his campaign, including criticizing one of his opponents on that issue with a misleading television advertisement.
 During the campaign, Ferguson was criticized for supporting drug decriminalization in 2021.
 Ferguson’s campaign benefited from a massive advantage in Super PAC spending against Republican nominee Dave Reichert.
 In November 2024, Ferguson won the general election by 11 points.

 2028 Washington gubernatorial campaign

 On January 13, 2025, Ferguson filed paperwork declaring his candidacy in the 2028 Washington gubernatorial election.
-As of mid‑2025, candidates who have also filed include Republican teen candidate Ethan Brunton and Constitution Party candidate Ambra Mason, who was a write-in candidate in the 2024 gubernatorial race.
+As of mid‑2025, other candidates include Republican Ethan Brunton and Constitution Party candidate Ambra Mason, who was a write-in candidate in the 2024 gubernatorial race.